patterson-tom/Dionysus/README.md

 Now, you need to download a GUI to run the engine with.
 I recommend [Arena](http://www.playwitharena.de/), but any UCI-compatible GUI should work.
 In Arena, click `Engines -> Install new engine` and select the `.exe` generated above.
 Dionysus should then be loaded into the GUI.
 You can now either click the `demo` button to watch Dionysus play against itself, or start making moves as white to play against it.

+To use an opening book, you will need to download one.
+Currently, only the [Formula17]() opening book is supported, but plans are for custom books to be supported in the future.
+Download and unzip the file, leaving the **Book_Formula17** folder next to the generated .exe

 ## How it works
 ### Talking to the GUI
 Dionysus keeps track of the current board state internally, including the position of each pieces, the number of moves since the last pawn move or capture (relevant for the [50 move rule](https://www.chessprogramming.org/Fifty-move_Rule)), the castling rights of each side and more.
 It then communicates with the GUI using the [UCI protocol](http://wbec-ridderkerk.nl/html/UCIProtocol.html) (Universal Chess Interface), which tells the engine what moves have been played and when to start and stop calculating.

 ### Search Overview
+If an opening book is enabled, and the position is in the book, then a random move from the book is selected and played.
+If an opening book is not present, or if the position is not in the book, then a move is searched for normally.
 The engine uses an iteratively deepening search for each move.
 It begins by searching to a depth of 1 ply (or half-move), then searches to a depth of 2, then 3 and so on until its time for that move has been fully used.
 At that point, the best move found in the most recently fully completed search is played.
 The search to each depth is done using the [negamax](https://en.wikipedia.org/wiki/Negamax) algorithm (a structural variant on the more well known minimax algorithm).

 ### Search Optimisations